Get recipes, tips and all kinds of cheezy goodness

 Food sources of vitamin K1 are leafy green veggies such as kale, spinach, collard greens, Swiss chard, turnip greens, mustard greens, parsley and romaine lettuce.
 Cruciferous vegetables like Brussels sprouts and broccoli are also excellent sources.
 Some fruits such as blueberries, prunes, grapes and raspberries are also a very good source of vitamin K1.
 Talk about a delicious way to get your vitamins!

-A previous blog post, Calcium Without Dairy, focuses on this nutrient, so we won’t get into too much detail here.
+A previous blog post, How to Get Calcium and Vitamin D Without Dairy, focuses on this nutrient, so we won’t get into too much detail here.
 Just know that the average adult should be getting 600 IU per day.
 Your doctor can help you assess your current vitamin D levels and make recommendations based on your current health, and it’s important to note that vitamin D deficiencies are not a vegan or plant-based diet issue.
 As of 2006, 41.6 percent of Americans have a vitamin D deficiency.

 When it comes to health benefits, vitamin E is probably best known for its antioxidant properties.
 Adults need 15 milligrams (mg) per day, which is very easy to achieve on a plant-based diet.
 This vitamin is densely found in foods that contain their own fats such as almonds (9-10 mg per ¼ cup) and sunflower seeds (8-13 mg per ¼ cup).
 If you’re allergic to nuts and seeds, don’t fret because leafy greens and vegetables such as spinach, Swiss chard, turnip greens and red peppers all contain 2 mg per ½ cup cooked.
 Vegetable oils like wheat germ, sunflower and safflower are among the best sources of vitamin E.